-3. Carefully lift up the black antenna cable from the guides along the left corner and left side of the bezel brace.
-Do not strain any cables.

-4. Remove the two 3-mm long screws that secure the antenna receptor-with black cable attached.
+- 4. Carefully lift up the black antenna cable from the guides along the left corner and left side of the bezel brace.
+Do not strain any cables. - 5.
+Remove the two 3-mm long screws that secure the antenna receptor-with black cable attached.

-5. From the left side of the bezel, slide the antenna receptor toward the top of the bezel to release it from the bezel assembly.
+6. From the left side of the bezel, slide the antenna receptor toward the top of the bezel to release it from the bezel assembly.

-6. From the bottom of the bezel, lift up the inverter cable where the mesh tab anchors the gray antenna cable between the bezel brace and the inverter board.
+7. From the bottom of the bezel, lift up the inverter cable where the mesh tab anchors the gray antenna cable between the bezel brace and the inverter board.

-- 7. Note how the gray cable is routed along the bottom of the inverter board, under the bezel brace, and around the corner by the corner tab. - 8.
-Remove the two strips of tape and the 4.5-mm long screw from the bottom of the bezel brace.

-9. To route the cable under the screw tab, press down on the bezel as you raise up the bezel brace.
-Then slip the gray cable under the tab.

-10. Loosen the gray cable from the cable guides at the right lower corner and up the right side of the bezel brace.

-11. From the right side of the bezel brace, remove the two 3-mm long screws that secure the antenna receptor -with gray cable attached.
+- 8. Note how the gray cable is routed along the bottom of the inverter board, under the bezel brace, and around the corner by the corner tab. - 9.
+Remove any tape from the bottom and right side of the bezel brace. - 10.
+Loosen the gray cable from the cable guides at the right lower corner and up the right side of the bezel brace. - 11.
+From the right side of the bezel brace, remove the two 3-mm long screws that secure the antenna receptor -with gray cable attached.